Mr-Kinako/DSDD/DSDD_EN.md

 [🔴] Server promotion

 # 📜 Minimum local policy
-1. Show respect to the participants, at least a little.
-No insults, discrimination, spam, excessive swearing;
+- **Show respect to the participants, at least a little.
+No insults, discrimination, spam, excessive swearing;**
    - Otherwise, you will be under suspicion/surveillance.
 Or measures will be taken in the form of a kick/long-term mute.
-2. NSFW is prohibited in public.
-If it is allowed by someone from the higher administration - it is possible, by their order;
+- **NSFW is prohibited in public.
+If it is allowed by someone from the higher administration - it is possible, by their order;**
    - Otherwise, you will be under suspicion, there is also a risk of getting a mute without warning.
-3. Advertising is available only by asking the senior administration;
+- **Advertising is available only by asking the senior administration;**
    - Otherwise, there will be an advertising blackout for a certain period, with an advertising blackout, there is a risk of getting a ban if the violation is repeated.
-4. Content not on the server topic is allowed.
-5. Any personal information without the permission of this person (dox) is strictly discouraged.
+- **Any personal information without the permission of this person (dox) is strictly discouraged.**
    - Otherwise, there will be a ban for life, without warning.
+- **Content not on the server topic is allowed.**